webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Applying-Your-Knowledge.md

 ---
 aliases:
 - Applying Your Knowledge
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
-  - Abilities
+- Ability/Cost/0
-  - Abilitiesction
+- Ability/Tier/Mid
-type:
-  - Action
+- Ability/Categories/Support
 ---

-# Applying Your Knowledge
+## Applying Your Knowledge

-**Type**: Action

-When you help another character undertake any action that you’re untrained in, you are treated as if you are trained in it.
+When you help another character undertake any action that you're untrained in, you are treated as if you are trained in it.
+Action.